camptocamp/hr-holidays/hr_holidays_natural_period/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module was written to define natural day option in request unit on holidays type.
+This module was written to define natural day and natural day (Half Day) options in request unit on holidays type.

 **Table of contents**